Neave strode down the hallway, and he felt great.

 Well then, was it Sollaria or Marrah next?

 There was loose qi residue in the room.
 It didn’t have any distinct impression on Marven’s senses, which meant it must be foundation realm qi.
 But that made no sense.
-This felt like it was less than an hour old and the only person that could have been in here was… Marven froze.
+This felt like it was less than an hour old, and the only person that could have been here was… Marven froze.
 He slowly turned to Hunter and looked him in the eyes.

 “Hunter.
 Were you telling the truth about seeing Neave in this room?”

 Hunter quickly nodded his head, still too scared to talk.